-Cobalt Steels employ 12 to 50% of Cobalt to significantly increase saturation flux density to about 2.4 Tesla.
-Sometimes Vanadium is added to increase ductility and is known as 2V-Permendur.
-They are sold under a variety of trade names such as Supermendur, Vacodur, each having slightly different properties.
+Cobalt Steels employ 12 to 50% of Cobalt to increase the saturation flux density (by ~ 13%) to about 2.4 Tesla.
+Vanadium is added to increase ductility.
+They are sold under a variety of trade names such as Hiperco, Vacodur.
+Some are optimized to deliver superior magnetic properties (and inferior mechanical properties) and vice versa.
 Specific annealing procedures, recommended by a manufacturer, should be used to attain their high flux density capability.
 Those with higher cobalt are rather expensive; they are used in aerospace industry where small size and light weight is more important than cost.
 Those with lower cobalt are less expensive; but their magnetic properties are less attractive.

-This website is designed for automated download of folders via credit card.
+This website is designed for automated download of Folders (containing the magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to firstname.lastname@example.org